 You reserve a table through your phone.
 Walk into the restaurant and browse the menu at leisure.
 You order without being conscious of your preferences.
 Until now you have only interacted with a bot.
 You are served by a waiter who knows your tastes and makes excellent recommendations.
 You leave feeling satisfied with the amazing experience and promise to return.

-AI in food service is not taking over jobs.
+Artificial Intelligence in food service is not taking over jobs.
 Instead, it is working with personnel to create a humane and competent source to table ecosystem.

-Top Applications of AI in the food industry
+Top Applications of AI in Food Industry

 While the food industry has not been the most amenable to technology in the past, AI will be the catalyst for bringing in this revolution.